raspberrypilearning/cyoa-web/en/step_4.md

-## Build your story website in HTML
+## Style up your story with CSS

-Add an introductory sentence.
-What will learners achieve by the end of this step?
+In this step, we're going to use the CSS stylesheet you created to make your story website really pop!

 --- task ---